 [4:51 – 6:55] Does It Matter What Type Of Vermin It Is?
-Termites vs. Bed Bugs, Mice, And Rats etc.
+Termites Vs. Bed Bugs, Mice, And Rats Etc.

 Generally, the type of infestation is what you’ll look at first.
-If it’s something that is common to the area or to that building than it will generally be the landlord’s responsibility.
+If it’s something that is common to the area or to that building then it will generally be the landlord’s responsibility.
 Bed bugs are on the rise and legislation depends on state and local laws.
 Typically the onus falls on the landlord here.

 To learn more about how to deal with bed bugs in a rental, check out this video:

 [6:56 – 7:47] Warranty Of Habitability

 Termites can cause structural damage and landlords have an obligation to keep a warranty of habitability.
 There is legislation passed in California where it doesn’t list termites by name, but it’s still the landlord’s responsibility to take care of this due to issues of safety in the building.